rwx-research/setup-captain/README.md

 # setup-captain

-This is a GitHub action for using setting up `captain` in your job.
+This is a GitHub Action for installing the Captain CLI.

+For more information on Captain see https://www.rwx.com/captain

+For documentation on using the CLI see https://www.rwx.com/captain/docs

 ## Inputs